 Originally invited to design a table setting for an exhibition in 1979, within a year Paloma entered an exclusive relationship with the House to create a jewelry collection under her own name—Paloma’s Graffiti.
 Its debut turned the world of design upside down and remains her signature collection today.
 Taking inspiration from what at the time was considered vandalism, Paloma legitimized urban street art by crafting it in precious materials and making it covetable.

-As the pioneer of the bold, colorful gemstone trend of the 1980s, many of the stones Paloma first used were previously completely ignored by the industry.
+As a pioneer of the bold, colorful gemstone trend of the 1980s, many of the stones Paloma first used were previously completely ignored by the industry.
 She recounts walking into a meeting at Tiffany where the company’s entire gemstone inventory was laid out on a table for her choosing.
-“I was absolutely fascinated.
-I didn’t know that we could have such extraordinary, vibrant colors.
+“I didn’t know that we could have such extraordinary, vibrant colors.
 I had a ball playing with all these stones and discovering there was no end to what nature actually provides.”
-Her love of gemstones can be seen in collections such as Olive Leaf, Paloma’s Sugar Stacks and, most recently, her new Paloma’s Studio collection.
+Her love of gemstones can be seen in collections such as Olive Leaf as well as high jewelry designs, including the Paloma Picasso® fifth anniversary necklace and, most recently, Paloma’s Studio.
 Along with her use of color, Paloma is also revered for the meanings she imbues in her designs.
 Many of her pieces take on an almost talisman-like effect.
-This was especially evident in her groundbreaking men’s collection—one of the first of its kind.
+This was especially evident in her groundbreaking men’s collection Paloma’s Groove™.

 “I was absolutely fascinated by the extraordinary vibrant gemstones nature can produce.
 My heart pushed me to go with the brightest of all.”